 Finding the Best place to stay for your New York Trip can be a challenging task.
 New York is a Vast and intimidating place for the unaccustomed.
-The towering concrete canyons, impatient locals and cabbies, and throngs of people all make for high stress environment and having the perfect location to tackle the City is a must.
+The towering concrete canyons, impatient locals and cabbies, and throngs of people all make for a high-stress environment, and having the perfect location to tackle the City is a must.

 There are literally hundreds of hotels in New York.
 Ranging from Budget to Super high-end Luxury.
 These are Hotels are Scattered far and wide across the City.
 A quick search on a Hotel finder shows pins all across the map.
-It really can be hard to know the best places to stay in New York City especialy if you are not accustmed to the different neighborhoods and bouroughs.
-Yo will hear all sorts of advice and opinions online, but these are often conflicting and biased to certain viewpoints.
+It really can be hard to know the best places to stay in New York City especially if you are not accustomed to the different neighborhoods and boroughs.
+You will hear all sorts of advice and opinions online, but these are often conflicting and biased to certain viewpoints.
 Who to trust?

 Well, our guide is aimed at helping you understand the different Boroughs and Neighborhoods, the pros and cons of each area, and how these may suit your particular needs.
 There is no one particular best locations all have their only quirks and features and all will suit visitors differently.
 We aim to help you understand this so you can find the right fit for you.

 There is no avoiding it New York Hotel Prices are expensive.
 Probably some of the most expensive in the country.
 Even cheap, low-cost no-frills options in fairly poor areas are still extremely expensive for what they are.

 $200 a night is pretty standard and for this, you can expect rooms to be unusually very small locations less than perfect and receive a dated room on a low floor with little view.
 The better hotels and nicer rooms start at over $300 and night and anything remotely luxurious and spacious in the nicer districts run into the $1000 a night.